How to Make Smart Bidding Work for Your PPC Campaign

 About Root & Branch

 Root & Branch is a certified Google Partner agency and focuses on paid search (PPC), SEO, Local SEO, and Google Analytics.
-Learn more here, or hit the button below to check out YouTube for more digital marketing tips and training resources.
+For more digital marketing perspective, consider checking out these 8 SEO trends for 2022 or these 7 things you should be doing with Google Analytics in 2022.
+Or hit the button below to check out YouTube for more digital marketing tips and training resources.